-French country style decor, like most of farmhouse styles, can vary greatly.
-French country can range from super elegant (think old world chateaux) to simple and rustic (think cottage in Provence).
+French country decor, like most of farmhouse styles, can vary greatly.
+French country decor can range from super elegant (think old world chateaux) to simple and rustic (think cottage in Provence).
 One rule that defines the look of a French country room, however, is how the decor is always a seamless blend of rustic and refined.
 French country style is both effortlessly elegant and homey and welcoming.

 This post contains affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 You can read my full disclosure policy here.